Gadeschii/EDUDEMOS/README.md

 - **Light Following**: The servo motor adjusts its position to follow the brightest light source detected by the LDR sensors.
 - **WiFi Connectivity**: Enables remote control and data transmission over the internet.
 - **OTA Updates**: Allows for wireless firmware updates, making it easier to deploy new features or fixes.
+## DHT11 Integration

+The ESP32 WiFi and OTA Light Follower project includes integration with the DHT11 sensor, which is used to measure the ambient temperature and humidity.
+These environmental readings can be useful for adjusting the behavior of the device based on the current conditions.

+### How It Works

+- **Temperature and Humidity Measurement**: The DHT11 sensor periodically measures the ambient temperature and humidity.
+These measurements can be used to make decisions within the system or be sent over WiFi for remote monitoring.

 ## Setup and Usage